 At home physical touches are those which require a little more effort but can be done at home.
 Your goal is to increase the number of these in your marriage by one a week.

 These are in rough order from the least sensual to getting down and dirty with it.
-Be warned – the last five or so on the list are likely to have the same eventual outcome!
+Be warned – several on the list are likely to have the same eventual outcome!

 15 ways to increase physical touch at home